CLSherrod/clsherrod.github.io/_posts/2011-07-28-clearing-your-money-energy.md

 date: 2011-07-28
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - prosperity
-permalink: "/clearing-your-money-energy/"
+permalink: /clearing-your-money-energy/
 ---
 This week has been summer cleaning for me with money.